In case of emergency, dial 9-1-1

-In case of non-emergency workplace intimidation, threat of violence or act of violence, contact any crisis response team member below.
+In case of non-emergency workplace intimidation, threat or act of violence, please contact any crisis response team member below.

 |UC Davis Police - Davis||530-752-8943|

 |Academic & Staff Assistance Program - Davisfirstname.lastname@example.org||Rob Starkey|

 |Academic & Staff Assistance Program - Sacramentoemail@example.com||Carol Kirshnit|

 |Campus Counselemail@example.com||Michael F. Sweeney|

 |Employee & Labor Relations - Davis and Sacramentofirstname.lastname@example.org||Stephen M. Green|

 The University of California at Davis can best perform its missions of teaching, research and public service when faculty, students and staff co-exist in a climate that supports the free exchange of ideas and utilizes constructive methods of conflict resolution.